sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis-s4/cpi-sentiment-analysis-s4.md

 ![user password](4.png)

 Choose **Create**
 >Note:  It is also possible to use an existing user.
-In cased an existing user is used, the password of this user is required as well.
+In case an existing user is used, the password of this user is required as well.

 &nbsp;